desy-ml/cheetah/README.md

 pip3 install .
 ```

-to install JOSS.
+to install Cheetah.

 ## How To Use

-It is unlikely that you will need to use JOSS by itself, as its main purpose in life is being the default particle tracking backend for the [_Accelerator-Environments_](https://github.com/desy-ml/accelerator-environments) project.
-Nonetheless, here is a quick example of how JOSS is currently used in our RL environments.
+It is unlikely that you will need to use Cheetah by itself, as its main purpose in life is being the default particle tracking backend for the [_Accelerator-Environments_](https://github.com/desy-ml/accelerator-environments) project.
+Nonetheless, here is a quick example of how Cheetah is currently used in our RL environments.

-To create a JOSS `Segment` by defining a cell and creating a segment from it as follows
+To create a Cheetah `Segment` by defining a cell and creating a segment from it as follows

 ```python
 segment = Segment([[BPM(name="BPM1SMATCH"),